 It is not possible to give exact hours per week because these can vary from one term to the other depending on which electives the students choose.

-Choose three (15 credits) electives including at most one from Group 2
+Choose four (15 credits) electives with at most one from Group 2.

-Choose five (15 credits) electives at most three from Group 2.
+Choose six (15 credits) electives with at most three from Group 2.

 The programme specification contains more information on how the course is organised, the requirements for progression for each part and credits required for awards.